abrt/retrace-server/README.md

         gdb_executable: Path to the gdb executable

         repos:          An array of public repositories and their mirrors.
-                        The synchronization is realized using rsync or yum, so repository path is either a directory in the filesystem, rsync:// URL, http:// URL or ftp:// URL. $ARCH and $VER meta-variables are expanded to appropriate strings.
+                        The synchronization is realized using rsync or dnf, so repository path is either a directory in the filesystem, rsync:// URL, http:// URL or ftp:// URL. $ARCH and $VER meta-variables are expanded to appropriate strings.
-                        The repo is either defined as list of mirrors or a two-member tuple where the first member is the same list of mirrors and second is a part of yum config file that will only be appended to the repo.
+                        The repo is either defined as list of mirrors or a two-member tuple where the first member is the same list of mirrors and second is a part of dnf config file that will only be appended to the repo.
                         Example:
                         repos = [